-Amendment 1, with EIS, implemented in September of 1985, provided a framework procedure for pre-season adjustment of total allowable catch (TAC), revised the estimate of king mackerel maximum sustainable yield (MSY) downward, recognized separate Atlantic and Gulf migratory groups of king mackerel, and established fishing permits and bag limits for king mackerel.
-Commercial allocations among gear users, except purse seines, which were allowed 6% of the commercial allocation of TAC, were eliminated.
+Amendment 1, with EIS, implemented in September of 1985, recognized separate Atlantic and Gulf migratory groups of king mackerel.
 The Gulf commercial allocation for king mackerel was divided into Eastern and Western Zones for the purpose of regional allocation, with 69% of the remaining allocation provided to the Eastern Zone and 31% to the Western Zone.
-Amendment 1 also established minimum size limits for Spanish mackerel at 12 in fork length (FL) or 14 in total length (TL), and for cobia at 33 in FL or 37 in TL.

-Amendment 2, with environmental assessment (EA), implemented in July of 1987, revised MSY for Spanish mackerel downward, recognized two migratory groups, established allocations of TAC for the commercial and recreational sectors, and set commercial quotas and bag limits.
-Charter boat permits were established, and it was clarified that TAC must be set below the upper range of ABC.
-The use of purse seines on overfished stocks was prohibited, and their allocation of TAC was redistributed under the 69%/31% split.
+Amendment 2, with environmental assessment (EA), implemented in July of 1987, recognized two migratory groups, established allocations of TAC for the commercial and recreational sectors, and set commercial quotas and recreational bag limits.
+Amendment 5, with EA, implemented in August 1990, made the following changes in the management regime: